Yasmani Grandal Player Props: White Sox vs. Rays

 Yasmani Grandal At The Plate

-- Grandal leads Chicago with 19 hits, batting .253 this season with 10 extra-base hits.
+- Grandal has 19 hits, which is tops among Chicago hitters this season, while batting .241 with 10 extra-base hits.

-- He has homered in two of 23 games played this year, and in 2.4% of his plate appearances.
+- In 24 games played this year, he has gone deep in two of them.

-- In six games this year, Grandal has picked up an RBI, with more than one RBI once.
+- Grandal has driven in a run in six games this year (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.